mashupbots/socko/socko-docs/docs/user_guide.markdown

 Routes allows you to control how Socko dispatches incoming requests to your actors.

-Routes are implemented in Socko using partial functions that takes a {{ page.ProcessingContextClass }}
+Routes are implemented in Socko using partial functions that take a {{ page.ProcessingContextClass }}
 as input and returns `Unit` (or void).

 Within your implementation of the partial function, your code will need to dispatch the